 How Brie is made

-Achieving the right consistency and full complement of flavors is a matter of letting the cheese tend to itself.
+Achieving the right consistency and full complement of flavours is a matter of letting the cheese tend to itself.
 Allowing the rind to smooth and ripen the interior is crucial to the development of taste and texture.

 All you need to know about cheese